jwg4/dwr/PITCHME.md

  - Send the data to someone
  - Throw it away after you've finished with it
  - Make a backup of today's version. you should use SQLite

+If you create any kind of SQL database and
+ - delete it after use.
+you should use SQLite